-The Centre for Translational Neuroscience (CTN) is part of the Centre for Medical and Molecular Biosciences of SMAH, based at the Illawarra Health and Medical Research Institute, a joint initiative of the Illawarra Shoalhaven Local Health District and University of Wollongong (UOW).
+The Centre for Translational Neuroscience (CTN) is part of the Centre for Medical and Molecular Biosciences of SMAH, a joint initiative of the Illawarra Shoalhaven Local Health District and University of Wollongong (UOW).

 We aim to perform an international standard of medical research and have established a strong medical research network including scientists and collaborators from molecular biology (UOW Centre for Medical and Molecular Bioscience), clinical medicine (UOW Graduate School of Medicine), medical imaging (Australian Nuclear Science and Technology Organisation or ANSTO), chemistry (UOW Centre for Medicinal Chemistry), drug delivery (University of Sydney) and material science (Institute for Superconducting and Electronic Materials).